kubernetes/enhancements/keps/sig-scheduling/5075-dra-consumable-capacity/README.md

     - Increases the program’s memory footprint compared to a boolean when there is only a single binary option to serve the purpose.

+    Note:
+    - Potential extensions to the allocation strategy can be introduced for each capacity attribute defined in the `SharingPolicy`.
+      For example, a `strategy` field could be added to explicitly define the scheduling behavior for a specific capacity:

+      ```yaml
+      sharingPolicy:
+        strategy: ...
+      ```

+      For example,
+      - `AlwaysConsumed`: The default behavior.
+A predefined default value is always applied if no capacity is explicitly requested.
+      - `ConsumedOrNever`: If the first consumer specifies a capacity request, that capacity becomes consumable.
+If not, it remains non-consumable until the first consumer releases it.
+      - `BlockOrShare`: The inverse of `ConsumedOrNever`.
+If the first consumer requests no capacity, it consumes the entire device (i.e., full capacity).
+If it does specify a capacity request, the device remains shareable up to the guaranteed amount.

+      The current default behavior is `AlwaysConsumed` when the sharingPolicy is defined.

 2. Use a **count** field to specify how many times a device can be reallocated to different resource requests.